The Science Library

 Why damaged hair breaks during brushing, how cuticle abrasion and cortex weakness interact, and how ANATOMY explains breakage through reconstruction.

-Read moreabout Why Damaged Hair Breaks When Brushed
+Read more about Why Damaged Hair Breaks When Brushed

 Heat Damaged Hair: Surface Feel vs Structure